RoboArmGS: High-Quality Robotic Arm Splatting via B\'ezier Curve Refinement: Experiments

-We validate the effectiveness of each proposed component through comprehensive ablation studies, presented in Tab.~\ref{tab:ablation_side_by_side_v2}.
-For Novel-View Synthesis, removing the SGB module severely degrades performance.
-Furthermore, ablating its sub-components confirms their necessity for high-fidelity static reconstruction.
-For Novel-Pose Synthesis, removing the BMR module demonstrates its critical role in bridging the kinematic modeling gap.
-As illustrated in Fig.~\ref{fig:abla}, the impact of BMR is motion-dependent: the base region (green box), which undergoes minimal motion, shows negligible differences between the full model and the ablated variant, while the gripper region (red box), which experiences large-scale motion, exhibits significant visual artifacts without BMR.
-Further analysis reveals that both the Learnable Bézier Correction for global dynamic errors and the Per-Joint Static Offset for local static errors are essential and complementary.
-This study empirically validates that all proposed components of SGB and BMR are indispensable to the success of RoboArmGS.
+\paragraph{Module Effectiveness Analysis. } We validate the contribution of each proposed component through comprehensive ablation studies, as presented in Tab. \ref{tab:ablation_side_by_side_v2}.
+For the novel-view synthesis task, the removal of the SGB module leads to a severe degradation in reconstruction quality.
+Further ablating its sub-components, such as adaptive densification and binding mechanisms, confirms their necessity for achieving high-fidelity static representation.
+Regarding the novel-pose synthesis task, the BMR module plays a critical role in reconciling kinematic discrepancies.
+As illustrated in Fig. \ref{fig:abla}, the impact of BMR is highly motion-dependent.
+In regions with minimal movement, such as the robot base (green box), the differences between the full model and the ablated variant are negligible.
+Conversely, in regions experiencing large-scale articulation, such as the gripper (red box), the absence of BMR results in significant visual artifacts and misalignments.
+These results demonstrate that the learnable Bézier correction for global dynamics and the per-joint static offsets for local errors are complementary.
+This study empirically validates that all components of SGB and BMR are indispensable for the photorealistic and kinematically accurate performance of RoboArmGS.

-\paragraph{Bézier Influence Factor Analysis.} We investigate the impact of the influence factor $\omega$, which scales our learnable Bézier correction, with results presented in Tab.~\ref{tab:ablation_alpha}.
-Setting $\omega=0.0$ is equivalent to removing the global correction, which results in the lowest performance and confirms the necessity of this component.
-As we introduce a small correction factor ($\omega=0.01$), performance dramatically improves across all metrics.
-Our chosen value of $\omega=0.1$ achieves the best PSNR and SSIM scores, striking an optimal balance for overall motion fidelity.
-However, further increasing $\omega$ to 1.0 leads to a slight degradation in performance, suggesting that an overly strong correction can introduce instability or overfitting to the training trajectory.
-This study validates our selection of $\omega=0.1$ as an effective and stable choice for motion refinement.
+\paragraph{Bézier Influence Factor Analysis.} We examine the sensitivity of the influence factor $\omega$, which modulates the learnable Bézier correction.
+The results for the novel-pose synthesis task are summarized in Tab. \ref{tab:ablation_alpha}.
+Setting $\omega=0.0$ effectively disables the global motion refinement, which yields the lowest performance and confirms that nominal kinematics alone are insufficient for precise physical alignment.
+Even a minimal correction factor of $\omega=0.01$ leads to a substantial improvement across all metrics.
+The performance peaks at $\omega=0.1$, providing the optimal degree of refinement for aligning the digital asset with visual observations.
+However, further increasing $\omega$ to $1.0$ results in a slight performance decline, suggesting that an excessively large correction magnitude may introduce training instability or overfitting to specific motion trajectories.
+Consequently, we select $\omega=0.1$ as the standard setting to ensure a robust balance between motion accuracy and stability.